quantilogix/Fitty.jl/README.md

        residual(θ, df) = df.Rate - model(θ, df.Conc);

 ```
-### Fit to each dataset

-2. Then pass this residual as input to `nlsfit()` together with an initial guess for the two parameters.
-Set lower bounds for the parameter estimates to 0 to ensure the parameter estimates are biologically meaningful.
+2. Pass residual function and an initial guess as input to `nlsfit()`.
+   Set lower bounds for the parameter estimates to 0 to constrain parameter estimates to biologically meaningful values.
    Also set `bootstrap = true` to compute credible intervals (CIs):
 ```julia-repl
 julia> guess = (Vmax = 150, Km = 0.1);